And then Scott built some very cool stuff for some very happy inbound marketing clients.

 Inbound Marketing is About the User

 One of the first steps we take with new clients is to review current website structure and any proprietary tools or plug-ins they might have.
 We worked with the team at Geringhoff, a German-based agriculture company with its American manufacturing headquarters in St. Cloud, in the same manner.
 At the time of their website overhaul, they had a “Build a Head” tool that enabled users to do just that – build a custom combine header based on crop specifications and combine manufacturer.
-From there, potential customers could build the corn (or
+From there, potential customers could build the corn (or other crop) header to their exacting specifications, print it, and find a dealer to bring it to life.

 The problem with the tool was its lack of intuition and outdated properties that didn’t match the user of today’s online profile.
-Geringhoff placed a big emphasis on a revamped Build a Head tool that would help users come to their own conclusions about the
+Geringhoff placed a big emphasis on a revamped Build a Head tool that would help users come to their own conclusions about the implement equipment they were looking for.
+Scott was tasked with creating a better Build a Head tool as part of the website strategy.
+Here’s how that went down.

 There’s Logic, Then There’s Dev Logic